About me

 Jake Sheykhet originates from Denver, Colorado, and carries with him the rich heritage of his Soviet Jewish immigrant parents.

-His artistic journey was ignited at a young age, revealing a profound fascination with drawing.
+His artistic journey was ignited at a young age when he demonstrated a love for drawing.

 Encouraged by his parents, he received guidance from Soviet art instructors, marking his sole formal training in the arts.
 Consequently, he identifies as a predominantly self-taught artist, shaped by the foundations of his early experiences.

 Intrinsically tied to his roots, Jake weaves his Soviet and Jewish heritage into his artistic creations.
-Avidly inspired by Tarkovsky, an eminent Soviet film director, Jake's admiration resonates within his artistic expression.
+Inspired by Tarkovsky, an eminent Soviet film director, Jake's admiration resonates with his artistic expression.
 The shimmering allure of Eastern Orthodox icons finds manifestation in his use of gold.
 At the core of his creativity lies the Kabbalah, a reservoir of Jewish mystical writings that infuses spirituality into his work, alongside an intuitive and associative approach to his craft.